There are now 3 possible online modes for units:

-- Honours core unit in Classics and Ancient History [Bachelor of Arts (Honours)]
+Honours core unit in Classics and Ancient History [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) participation in seminars; (2) an introduction of speaker and topic; (3) a critical response to a paper; and (4) an oral presentation of a student's own research dissertation.
+	- Indicative assessments in this unit are as follows: (1) participation in seminars; (2) an introduction of speaker and topic; (3) a critical response to a paper; and (4) an oral presentation of a student's own research dissertation.
 Further information is available in the unit outline.

 	- Unit Coordinator(s)